amperity/amperity-docs/amperity_reference/source/feeds.rst

 .. feeds-semantic-tags-important-start

-.. tip:: Use semantic tags to define consistency across all of the data sources that your brand chooses to make available toAmperity.
+.. tip:: Use semantic tags to define consistency across all of the data sources that your brand chooses to make available to Amperity.

    Many brands often choose to provide a wide range of data sources, including those with quality and/or completeness issues; applying semantic tags to all data sources, including lower quality and/or incomplete data sources, makes them usable for building complete and accurate customer profiles.